-In a recent special edition of TIME magazine, you can read about the science of exercise.
+In a 2016 special edition of TIME magazine, you can read about the science of exercise.
 It also tackles the idea of exercise as medicine, looking at the notion from several angles and different vantage points.
 Here is just a little of the science surrounding exercise and how it truly is a super drug.

 - In 2011 a team led by Mark Tarnopolsky studied genetically diseased mice that caused them to age prematurely.
 Half the mice were sedentary and the other half ran on a treadmill for 5 months.
 At the study’s end, the sedentary mice were barely hanging on, and the active mice were “nearly indistinguishable” from healthy mice, even though they were suffering from this genetic disease.